Merluccius australis: Fisheries

-In New Zealand M. australis are caught almost exclusively by large trawlers, which both target this species and take it as by‐catch when the primary target species such as hoki (Macruronus novaezelandiae) and southern blue whiting (Micromesistius australis).
+In New Zealand M. australis are caught almost exclusively by large trawlers, which both target this species and take it as by‐catch when the primary target is species such as hoki (Macruronus novaezelandiae) and southern blue whiting (Micromesistius australis).
 The population off the west coast of South Island has been estimated to have an unfished biomass of 88,900 tonnes and this fishery consistently produces the greatest annual landings.
 The Sub‐Antarctic population is the largest of the three populations and has an estimated unfished spawning biomass of 94,200 tonnes, however this stock has probably undergone the lowest levels of fishing.
 The third stock, in the area of the Chatham Rise is the smallest and has an unfished biomass of 37,000 tonnes has suffered the heaviest exploitation and is currently considered to be in a rebuilding phase.

 The South American population is targeted by fisheries mainly from by Argentina and Chile.
 The annual catch reached a peak in 1987 but has now stabilised at between 3000 tonnes and 4000 tonnes in the Atlantic and around 25000 tonnes in the Pacific.
 Caught with trawls and marketed fresh, frozen, and as fishmeal.